News and Events => Political and Legal News => Topic started by: Jessica_Rose on October 15, 2025, 08:07:34 AM Return to Full Version

 Post by: Lori Dee on October 15, 2025, 10:28:01 AM

-Quote from: Jessica_Rose on Today at 08:07:34 AMO'Flaherty warned that trans people must not be forced to obtain a gender recognition act – a document that allows a person to change the gender marker on their birth certificate.
+Quote from: Jessica_Rose on October 15, 2025, 08:07:34 AMO'Flaherty warned that trans people must not be forced to obtain a gender recognition act – a document that allows a person to change the gender marker on their birth certificate.

 They will not realize the absurdity of this until they ensure that the requirements apply equally to everyone.
 Make everyone go through the same process and obtain a gender recognition certificate.
 When the majority (cisgender) are forced to go jump through the same administrative hoops, pay the same fees, and delay portions of their lives while waiting, then they will begin to realize how unnecessary it all is.